juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```

 # Extracting the mean data for the entire dataset
-A common step in computer vision is to extract the mean data of the entire training dataset to facilitate the learning process during backpropagation, caffe already has a library to calculate the mean data for us:
+A common step in computer vision is to extract the mean data of the entire training dataset to facilitate the learning process during backpropagation, Caffe already has a library to calculate the mean data for us:

 ```bash
 compute_image_mean -backend=lmdb train_lmdb mean.binaryproto
 ```

-This will generate a file called mean.binaryproto, this file will have matrix data related to the overall mean of our training set, this will be subtracted during training to each and every one of our training examples to have a more reasonable scale in our inputs.
+This will generate a file called mean.binaryproto, this file will have matrix data related to the overall mean of our training set, this will be subtracted during training to each and every one of our training examples to have a more reasonable scale for the inputs.

-# Designing and implementing the Convolutional Neural Net
+# Designing and implementing the convolutional neural network

 Convnets are really good at image recognition because they can learn features automatically just by providing input and output data, they are also very good at transformation invariances this is small changes in rotation and full changes in translation.
-In Machine Learning there are a set of well-known architectures for image processing like AlexNet, VGGNet, Google Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of, simplicity and training time I'm going to use a simplified version of these nets with much less convolutional layers, remember that here we are just trying to extract Teeth features from the face and not entire concepts of the real world like AlexNet does, so a net with much less capacity will do fine for our task.
+In Machine Learning there are a set of well-known architectures for image processing like AlexNet, VGGNet, Google Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of simplicity we are going to use a simplified version of these nets with much less convolutional layers, remember that here we are just trying to extract Teeth features from the face and not entire concepts of the real world like AlexNet does, so a net with much less capacity will do fine for the task.

 //code of 3 prototxt